aksiome/bookshelf/docs/modules/spline.md

   :::
 ```

-*Example: Stream 10 points along a linear path in 2D space and execute a command at each step:*
+*Example: stream 10 points along a linear path in 2D space and execute a command at each step*

 ```mcfunction
 data modify storage bs:in spline.stream_linear set value {points:[[0,0],[1,2],[3,0]],step:0.1,run:'tellraw @a {"storage":"bs:lambda","nbt":"spline.point"}'}